socprime/the-prime-hunt/README.md

 - Andrii Bezverkhyi

 ## License
-The Prime Hunt browser extension is licensed as [LGPL v3](LICENSE.md).
+The Prime Hunt browser extension is licensed as [Apache 2.0](LICENSE.md).

 ## TODO List
 1. Add more SIEM/EDR/XDR technologies supported by Sigma.